-Between 2000 and 2008, the Division of Ecological Restoration engaged in the control of the invasive species Purple Loosestrife (Lythrum salicaria) through the Purple Loosestrife Biocontrol Project.
+Between 2000 and 2008, the Division of Ecological Restoration (DER) engaged in the control of the invasive species Purple Loosestrife (Lythrum salicaria) through the Purple Loosestrife Biocontrol Project.
 Today, while DER is no longer actively engaged in these biocontrol activities, DER continues to provide limited assistance to individuals seeking technical advice related to Purple Loosestife biocontrol activities.
 The links provided below contain more detailed information for people who may be interested in engaging in Purple Loosestrife Biocontrol efforts.

 Please note that the following links are provided for informational purposes only.
 DER is not actively recruiting new Biocontrol release sites at this time.